mirrorz-org/mirrorz/README.md

 Also legacy webpages (for w3m and noscript users) are provided in <https://mirrorz.org/_/> and <https://mirrors.cernet.edu.cn/_/>

-A speed test script [oh-my-mirrorz.py](https://mirrorz.org/oh-my-mirrorz.py) is also provided.
-See [README](https://github.com/mirrorz-org/oh-my-mirrorz) for more info.

 ## Intro

 Mirror sites are heterogeneous.
 It is hard for a single mirror to provide all mirrors, so differences occur.